 Be sure to review your January bank statement to remove checks written in the prior year that had not cleared by the beginning of the new year, since they are deductible for the year written.
 Also, review credit card statements and flag deductible expenditures that appear there.

 Sort the deductible checks into groups, such as donations, taxes, medical and dental, interest, and miscellaneous deductions.
 Locate the receipts for bills that you paid with cash, and place them together with the canceled checks.
 Also, list the amounts that you paid by credit cards.

 Total the checks and receipts for each category, and transfer these totals to a summary of your tax-deductible items.

 After summarizing your tax data, insert the checks and receipts into #10 envelopes and file by category.
 Place all the envelopes in a large manila envelope labeled “20xx Tax Information.”
 The checks and receipts will then be readily available in proper order in the event of a future tax audit.

 Federal law says you must keep the records needed to substantiate all your income and deductions, and they must be available for inspection by the Internal Revenue Service.
 This doesn’t mean you don’t have to spread them out on the coffee table in case someone from the IRS knocks on your door.
 But upon reasonable notice from the IRS, you must be able to produce the records for an audit.

-Payment of taxes.
-Keep cancelled checks that prove that you paid your taxes when due.
+- Payment of taxes.
+Keep canceled checks that prove that you paid your taxes when due.
 The IRS records are not always what they should be, and sometimes they misplace your payment.

-Basis of property.
-Records relating to the cost of property and improvements to it should be retained as long as you own that property or a replacement property.
+- Basis of property.
+Records relating to the cost of property and improvements to it should be retained as long as you own that property or replacement property.